fbristow/rippledoc/doc/more-info.md

     and processes filenames ending in ".md"; notably, it ignores ".txt" files.

-  * You must have either a README.md file in the directory above this one, or else have an index.md file here.
-Plus you must have at least one other .md file here.
+  * You must have either an index.md file in your doc directory, or else a README.md file in the directory above it.
+Plus at least one other .md file in the doc directory.

-  * Your doc files (../README.md too, if you're using it in place of an index.md here) must begin with a header block supplying a title, for example:
+  * Your doc files (../README.md too if you're using it in place of an index.md here) must begin with a "header block" supplying a title, for example:

         % Title for this Doc